Charlieee1/Tank-Tactics/README.md

 Open `localhost:3000/` in your browser.
 It will not open automatically.

 ### Linux
-**These instructions have not been tested.**
+**These instructions have not been tested.
+Please note that you may need to run `chmod +x <.sh file>` to run the scripts.**
-Navigate to your working directory and run the following:
+Navigate to your working directory and run the following commands:
 ```
 git clone https://github.com/Charlieee1/Tank-Tactics.git
 cd Tank-Tactics
-npm install express
+npm_install.sh
 ```
-To start the server, run the following command:
+To start the server, run the `start_server.sh` file:
 ```
-node "backend.js"
+start_server.sh
 ```
 Open `localhost:3000/` in your browser.
 It will not open automatically.